midlantica/LovelyBunchOfCoconuts/content/claims/free_college.md

 ---
-title: "Free College"
+title: 'Free College'
-claim: "Free College"
+claim: 'Free College'
-translation: "Degrees for everyone, value for no one."
+translation: 'Degrees for everyone, value for no one.'
 ---

 ## "Free College"